224 Step Three: Identify the Abilities and Limitations of the Individual

 224.1 Overview

 The next step in the interactive process is determining the physical and mental abilities and limitations of the employee or job applicant as they relate to the essential functions of the job at issue.
-The individual is best able to tell you what he or she can and cannot do.
+The individual is best able to tell what he or she can and cannot do.
 Therefore, discuss the job with the individual, including the following:

 224.2 Gaining the Individual’s Participation